-- Need a fast and easy way to store contacts but don’t have the budget for a true CRM
+- Need a fast and easy way to store contacts, but don’t have the budget for a true CRM

-...then a Google Sheets CRM could be a low-cost way to start.
-Remember: you can always move to a real CRM later.
+Just remember: you can always move to a real CRM later.
 If you'd like to try Close CRM, you can sign up for a free 14-day trial—no credit card required!

-To start, access our Google Sheets CRM template if you haven’t already.
+First, access our Google Sheets CRM template if you haven’t already.
 Once you have it, open it up and select ‘File’ in the top menu.
 Then, select ‘Make a Copy’.

 Now it’s time to adapt this template to your business.

-3. Customize the Google Sheets CRM template to fit your needs
+3. Customize the Google Sheets CRM Template to Fit Your Needs

 It’s time to make this template scream YOU.
 Here’s how to do it: